 - Serve, hot or at room temperature.

-Source: Adapted from More Make It Fast, Cook It Slow: 200 Brand-New, Budget-Friendly, Slow-Cooker Recipes
+Recipe source: adapted from More Make It Fast, Cook It Slow: 200 Brand-New, Budget-Friendly, Slow-Cooker Recipes by Stephanie O’Dea

-If you liked this leftovers for breakfast slow cooker casserole you might also like:
+If you like this slow cooked leftovers for breakfast casserole, you might also like: